 Pencils and Pens

-Bequia Animal Protection Alliance (BAPA) is a non-profit organization that has been created in response to the growing number of stray dogs in Bequia.
+Bequia Animal Protection Alliance (BAPA) is a non-profit organization created in response to the growing number of stray dogs in Bequia.
 BAPA is dedicated to preventing cruelty and replacing it with kindness to all animals.
 They provide medical care to animals in need and subsidizing veterinary care to low income families.

 BAPA conducts ongoing spay/neuter and vaccination campaigns, treats medical conditions, administers emergency/first aid care, facilitates animal adoption and conducts public education programs.
-A weekly animal clinic/education center is held by Dr Eric Audain in Port Elizabeth, Bequia, St. Vincent and the Grenadines.
+A weekly animal clinic/education center is held by Dr Eric Audain in Port Elizabeth, Bequia, St. Vincent, and the Grenadines.

 Candy and balloons are not on the needs list as they are harmful for the children and the environment for the following reasons: